 2013—Sharon Ring retires as President/COO after a distinguished career in the architectural openings industry.
 Brian Bennett is named Vice President/General Manager.

 2015—Significant commitment is made to ensure that Oregon Door becomes a leader in the sustainable and environmentally-friendly manufacturing of doors.
-While the company has long been noted as strong in green building, this renewed commitment promises transformational impact on practically every part of the operation through focus on improving every aspect of the operation.
+While the company has long been noted as strong in green building, this renewed commitment promises transformational impact on practically every part of the process through focus on improving every aspect of the operation.
+The finish system was overhaul to become low VOC content.